blackbyss/Software-Dev-Project/README.md

 # Software-Dev-Project
-Project for sofrware development course
+Project for software development course

 Goal of the project was to create a functional sales system that had both a GUI and CLI Project was written in java